amirrajan/mokepon/readme.md

 - Names in ClojureScript are `kebab-cased` as opposed to `camelCased`.
 - Functions in ClojureScript implicitly return the last symbolic expression (an sexp is basically the last parenthetical set).
-- There are only four types of delimiters in Clojure.
+- There are only four types of delimiters in ClojureScript.
 The token delimiter is a space ` `, and the block delimiter can be any closing pair: `)`, `}`, `]`.
-- Clojure's `str` function joins multiple strings together.
+- ClojureScript's `str` function joins multiple strings together.
 - You really need to get used to editing with plugins similar to `paredit`.
 Balancing parenthesis are not fun, using a plugin will make _manipulating_ s-expressions trivial (lisp dialects are